cristinamtown/Chicago-Traffic-Crashes/README.md

 ```

-THe data was then Train-Test_Split and scaled using StandardScaler
+The data was then Train-Test_Split and scaled using StandardScaler